Please enable JavaScript in your browser to use this page.

 Map showing the direction of the one-way system, the extent of the school-street, the position of the continuous crossings and the related signage

-1. A continuous crossing would be installed over Lyme Gardens at the junction with Newbridge Road requiring the removal of one parking space on each side of Lyme Gardens outside number 134 and 136 Newbridge Road.
+1. A continuous crossing over Lyme Gardens at the junction with Newbridge Road requiring the removal of one parking space on each side of Lyme Gardens outside number 134 and 136 Newbridge Road.

-2. One-way traffic signs would be mounted at the junction of Lyme Gardens and Newbridge Road.
+2. One-way traffic signs mounted at the junction of Lyme Gardens and Newbridge Road.

-3. For motorists driving from the northern section of Lyme Gardens, we would install a Left Turn Only sign and no-entry sign at the junction with Lyme Gardens (south) to remind them to turn left.
+3. For motorists driving from the northern section of Lyme Gardens, a 'left turn only' sign and no-entry sign at the junction with Lyme Gardens (south).

-5. A continuous crossing would be installed over Lyme Road at the junction with Charmouth Road requiring the removal of one parking space on each side of Lyme Road outside numbers 8 and 9 Charmouth Road.
+5. A continuous crossing over Lyme Road at the junction with Charmouth Road requiring the removal of one parking space on each side of Lyme Road outside numbers 8 and 9 Charmouth Road.

-7. A "Pedestrian and Cycle Zone" sign would be installed to support the enforcement of the School Street.
+7. A 'Pedestrian and Cycle Zone' sign to support the enforcement of the School Street.
 This will temporarily restrict the area to most traffic from 8:30 to 9:05am and again from 2:55 to 3:40pm, (Monday-Friday, term-time only).

-8. New give-way markings would be installed on Charmouth Road north of the junction with Lyme Road to give priority to vehicles coming from Lyme Road and turning right onto Charmouth Road.
+8. New give-way markings on Charmouth Road north of the junction with Lyme Road to give priority to vehicles coming from Lyme Road and turning right onto Charmouth Road.

-9. Two no-entry signs would be installed on each side of the road at the junction of Charmouth Road and Newbridge Road to inform motorists that they are not permitted to enter Charmouth Road (northbound).
+9. Two no-entry signs on each side of the road at the junction of Charmouth Road and Newbridge Road.

-10. A continuous crossing would be installed over Charmouth Road at the junction with Newbridge Road and the guard railing would be removed.
+10. A continuous crossing over Charmouth Road at the junction with Newbridge Road (guard railing would be removed).

 View a design and read a description of a continuous crossing